RainrainWu/knowledge-base/quality control/anti-fragile/paper notes/Chaos Engineering.md

 - selectively apply the event to a subset of users
   - make an internal Netflix service behave as if it is unavailable from the point of view of some users, but for others the service appears to function properly

 ### Run experiments in production
+- traditional software testing approaches are not sufficient for identifying the potential failures of distributed systems
+  - A server is overloaded, and takes an increasing amount of time to respond to requests.
+One of the clients places outbound requests on an unbounded local queue.
+Over time, the queue consumes more and more memory, causing the client to fail.
+  - A client makes a request to a service that is fronted by a cache.
+The service returns a transient error which is incorrectly cached.
+When other clients make the same request, they are served an error response from the cache
+- not possible to fully reproduce the entire architecture and run an E2E test.

 ### Automate experiments to run continuously
+- System changes continuously over time.
+  - confidence in the results of past experiments decreases over time.
+- the experiments will ultimately need to be automated in order to ensure that they run over and over again as the system evolves

+## Running a Chaos experiment
+- Based on the principles, define an experiment:
+  - Start by defining ‘steady state’ as some measurable output of a system that indicates normal behavior.
+  - Hypothesize that this steady state will continue in both the control group and the experimental group.
+  - Introduce variables that reflect real world events like servers that crash, hard drives that malfunction, network connections that are severed.
+  - Try to disprove the hypothesis by looking for a difference in steady state between the control group and the experimental group.

+## The Future of Chaos Engineering
+- the increasing complexity of software systems will continue to drive the need for empirical approaches to achieving system availability.

+### Move Forward
+- Case studies from other domains
+  - hope that more organizations will document how they are applying Chaos Engineering to demonstrate that these techniques are not unique to Netflix.
+- Adoption
+  - What approaches are successful for getting an organization to buy into this approach, and for getting engineering teams within the organization to adopt it?
+- Tooling
+  - build a set of tools for running these types of experiments that are reusable across organizations
+- Event injection models
+  - Research shows that many failures are triggered by combinations of events rather than single events
+  - How do we decide what set of experiments to run?